mewtwo-7/Library/README.md

 Insert user as--->
 -----------------------------------------------------------------------------------------------

-name: Admin email: admin@gmail.com password: admin
+name: Admin email: admin@gmail.com password: admin /// This will be your admin....
 -----------------------------------------------------------------------------------------------

 then npm install and, npm start.